Treyson-Grange/JukeTUI/README.md

 # JukeTUI

-JukeTUI is a command-line interface (TUI) application that allows users to control Spotify, manage playback, and receive music recommendations through an intuitive jukebox system.
+JukeTUI is a command-line interface (TUI) application that allows users to control Spotify, manage playback, and view pixelated versions of their album covers through an intuitive jukebox system.

 ![JukeTUI App Preview](/screenshots/app-preview.png)

 ### Features:

-- Jukebox: Get tailored song recommendations based on your currently playing track and easily queue songs for seamless listening.
 - Library: Browse your Spotify music library, including albums and playlists, and play your favorite tracks directly from the app.
 - Playback Bar: Effortlessly manage your music with controls to play, pause, skip tracks, and view what’s currently playing.
+- Pixelated album covers: Your favorite album covers are displayed while music is playing, adding a retro touch to your listening experience.

 ## Setup